Katja Kankaanpää: Mixed martial arts career

+Early career

 Her debut fight against Paulina Suska at Oulu Fight 2, was won by unanimous decision.
 In her next three fights versus Dalia Grakulskyte, Niina Aaltonen and Ekaterina Tarnavskaja Kankaanpää was able to achieve an untimely victory by submission or TKO.
 The next five fights went the whole distance with four unanimous decision wins against Karla Benitez, Mei Yamaguchi, Aisling Daly and Juliana Carneiro Lima.
 Only against Simona Soukupova she fought to a split draw.
 On May 17, 2014 Katja returned to the cage at Lappeenranta Fight Night 10 in Finland where she defeated Ukrainian Alyona Rassohyna via submission in round 2.
 This fight took place outside her InvictaFC contract.

 Invicta Fighting Championships

 According to her manager, Kankaanpää took the fight against Daly in Cage Warriors to get Invicta's attention.
 Kankaanpää was offered a contract with Invicta Fighting Championships immediately after she emerged victorious from the fight with Daly.
 Invicta initially wanted longer deal, but eventually agreed with Kankaanpää and closed a three-fight contract in early 2013.

 She made her first fight for the organisation at Invicta FC 5: Penne vs. Waterson where she defeated Brazilian Juliana Carneiro Lima by unanimous decision.
 The first defeat of her career Kankaanpää suffered at Invicta FC 7 on December 7, 2013.
 In a close decision (29:28, 29:28, 29:28), she was defeated by Joanne Calderwood.

 On September 6, 2014 Kankaanpää fought for the vacant strawweight title against Stephanie Eggink at Invicta FC 8.
 She defeated Eggink via submission in round 5 and became the second InvictaFC strawweight Champion.
 The bout was named "Fight of the Night".
 On January 17, 2015 Invicta FC announced the prolonging of the contract for 3 more fights.